jokinliu/learngit/readme.txt

 git is a distrabution i love you
 Version control system

-git is a free software
+git is a free software under the GPL